-Biological Science (minimum 28 credits) Program code AS-NSCI-BSC
+Biological Science Concentration (minimum 28 credits) Program code AS-NSCI-BSC

 The biological science concentration is designed for students entering into fields such as Biology, Botany, and Zoology.

-For students persuing the Biological Science Concentration, CHEM 161 fulfills the DP (Physical Science Diversification) for the Biological or Physical Sciences Diversification Requirements.
+For students pursuing the Biological Science Concentration, CHEM 161 fulfills the DP (Physical Science Diversification) for the Biological or Physical Sciences Diversification Requirements.

-Physical Science (minimum 25 credits) Program code AS-NSCI-PSC
+Physical Science Concentration (minimum 25 credits) Program code AS-NSCI-PSC

 The physical science concentration is designed for students entering into fields such as Astronomy, Chemistry, Geology, Oceanography, and Physics.